csjcode/angular2-meteor-socialapp/notes.md

 ### Problems & Solutions (in order encountered)

-There were a number of configuraton proproblems
+There were a number of configuraton problems while I was doing the tutorial.

+I have cut and paste problems/solutions I encountered from the Meteor forums, Gist and other sources for educational/reference purposes!
+(I did not write them)